eclipse-tractusx/portal-assets/developer/Technical Documentation/Interface Contracts/BPDM.md

 <br>

 -> Authentication: the authorization is triggered by the acting FE users token
--> Endpoint: BPDM endpoint is covered by a portal endpoint which is used to request the data and transfer the respnse into the needed format (portal endpoint: GET /api/registration/legalEntityAddress/{bpn} ; bpdm endpoint: https://business-partners.{env}.demo.catena-x.net/pool/api/catena/legal-entities/{idValue})
+-> Endpoint: BPDM endpoint is covered by a portal endpoint which is used to request the data and transfer the response into the needed format (portal endpoint: GET /api/registration/legalEntityAddress/{bpn} ; bpdm endpoint: https://business-partners.{env}.demo.catena-x.net/pool/api/catena/legal-entities/{idValue})

 <br>
 <br>